zbray/bootstrap-portfolio/README.md

 # Bootstrap-Portfolio

-This is my portfolio, updated to be employer competitive with links to past projects, my Linkedin account, and other places people can reach me.
+This is my portfolio with links to past projects, my Linkedin account, and other places people can reach me.

 ### Problem
 Portfolio was built simply with some native CSS, needed something greater to make look nicer.